midwayjs/pandora/docs/source/en/glossary.md

 The actuator has two major functions:

 1. Disclosing the data to the outside.
-Expose public services, such as HTTP Service, CLI Service.
+Expose public services, such as the HTTP Service, the CLI Service.
-2. Managing EndPoint objects
+2. Managing the EndPoint objects